 As technology has improved, so too has the online gaming platform.
-What started as simple video poker options and virtual games have now expanded into detailed live dealer games.
+What started as simple video poker options and virtual games have now expanded into detailed live casino games.
 So what’s the difference?
 With virtual games, punters are simply playing against the computer.
 This is an ideal way of getting to grips with the rules of the game, how to place bets and to practice strategies, for instance.
 But it doesn’t really evoke the thrill of the big poker tournaments or bustling casino atmosphere.
 This is where the live games come into their own.

-Live dealer games feature a table setup with a real dealer in a studio.
+Live dealer games feature a table set up with a real dealer in a studio.
 This dealer communicates directly with the players and will deal the cards in real-time.
 Players can communicate with each other, and the dealer via live chat and the dealer will perform the necessary folds, bets and more.
 These live dealer games offer players the chance at a much faster-paced, adrenaline-fuelled look into online poker.
 Be warned; these games are often rapid, so you will need to be well-versed in the rules and on your toes if you plan to score.

 Players should also check what the payment options are as these will also indicate if the casino is to be trusted.
 Sites should also have SSL encryption in place to prevent third parties from getting access to private player data.

 Poker is a fun and strategic game that entices players from all walks of life.
 Knowing where to play and which game variant are essential things to know before settling in for the long haul.
 Better yet, find a casino with a decent bonus that can propel the game further ahead in terms of winning.
 It’s also important to know the rules like the back of your hand if you’re expecting to succeed.
-Finally, let’s not forget, bluffing isn’t the only way forward, and no, that’s not a bluff either.
+Lenny pro tip, let’s not forget, bluffing isn’t the only way forward, and no, that’s not a bluff either.